Advertiser disclosure

 Some students and their families experience unique circumstances that affect the ability to pay college costs.
 If your financial circumstances change, contact us as soon as possible.
 You may request a re-evaluation of your aid or an appeal of a financial aid policy or decision.
 Our ability to provide additional assistance depends on the circumstances, a student’s dependency status, when you contact us, whether and when you are able to provide documentation of your circumstances, and whether funds are available.

-As you can see, the University of Michigan appeals process is focused on supporting students whose financial situation has changed in a significant way since they applied to the University.
+As you can see, the University of Michigan appeals process focuses on supporting students whose financial situation has changed in a significant way since they applied to the University.
 This can include a parent losing a job, unexpected medical expenses, or other financial challenges.
-Many colleges will also seek to support students who have been impacted by COVID-19.

 If you have received strong merit scholarship opportunities from other colleges, you may be able to also use this as a way to appeal for more merit scholarship money.